Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 Myth #1: You Have to Be an Expert to Manage Money

-The first myth I want to bust is that it takes a lot of time and expertise to manage your money.
+The first myth I want to bust is that it takes a lot of time and expertise to manage your money or create an early retirement plan.
 It would if investing were hard to learn or if getting the information to make a decision took a lot of time.

 Myth #2: You Can't Beat The Market

-Okay, it’s true that 96 percent of all mutual fund managers have not been able to beat the market in the last 20 years.
-But you’re not a fund manager and you’re not judged by whether you beat the market.
-Your financial skill is judged by whether you’re living comfortably when you’re 75.
+Okay, it's true that 96% of all mutual fund managers have not been able to beat the market in the last 20 years.
+Past performance is not always indicative of future results.
+But you're not a fund manager, and you're not judged by whether you beat the market.
+Your financial skill is judged by whether you're living comfortably when you're 75 or the normal retirement age.

 Myth #3: The Best Way to Minimize Risk Is to Diversify and Hold (for the Long Term)